Doodleverse/dash_doodler/website/docs/tutorial-extras/deploy-server.md

 http://$URL
 ```

-But, despite the SSL cert from certbot, for some unknown reason it does not appear at
+and finally to

 ```
 https://$URL
 ```

-as expected

-any thoughts?
-Get in touch!

-I carried out this process and have a site hosted [here](http://doodler.xyz/)
+I carried out this process and have a site hosted [here](https://doodler.xyz/)